Pier-Giorgio/BipxTech---ML/README.md

 ### **ANN MODEL WITHOUT VARIABLES CONSISTING OF DESCRIPTIVE TEXT**
 During the development of our Artificial Neural Network (ANN) model, we assessed the importance of each of the 26 variables in the dataset, with particular attention to those consisting of descriptive text, such as the ‘DescriptionRow’ column.
 This column contains phrases referring to names of products, books, activities or projects, which raised doubts as to their actual usefulness for predicting our target.
 In order to determine whether these variables were really necessary, we decided to test the model by specifically excluding ‘DescriptionRow’ to observe the impact on performance.
-The results of this test were significant: the model recorded a Test Loss of 3.3531 and a Test Accuracy of 17.92%. <br>
+The results of this test were significant: the model recorded a Test Loss of 3.3531 and a Test Accuracy of 17.92%. (_We did not include the codes relating to this in the final code as it would have created confusion.
+If you want to test the veracity of the results, just delete the RowDescrtion column and run the code relating to the model with all the variables present in the .ipynb_)<br>

 These results indicate that the removal of the variable ‘DescriptionRow ‘had a significant negative impact on the performance of the model, suggesting that, despite their textual format, the information contained in these descriptions is relevant for the prediction of the exemption VAT code.
 The high loss and low accuracy compared to previous versions of the model, which included this variable, demonstrate how descriptive phrases may indeed contain key elements necessary for the correct classification and generalisation of the model.
 This experiment emphasises the importance of carefully considering which variables to exclude in the model optimisation process, especially when dealing with textual data that might seem less directly related to the prediction target.